fsharp/fsharp.org/guides/mac-linux-cross-platform/index.md

 F# portable libraries reference FSharp.Core versions such as 2.3.5.1, with matching mscorlib versions.
 A binding redirect may be neeeded to ensure bindings to these libraries redirect correctly, e.g. to FSharp.Core 4.4.0.0.

+When authoring a Portable library on OSX and Linux, be sure to reference [the FSharp.Core nuget package](https://www.nuget.org/packages/FSharp.Core) to find the right profile version of FSharp.Core.
+This is simpler than reying on any specific version incuded with your F# installation.

+For more information on FSharp.Core, see the [Notes and Guidance on FSharp.Core](http://fsharp.github.io/2015/04/18/fsharp-core-notes.html) from the Core Engineering Group of [the F# Software Foundation](http://fsharp.org).

+### Binding Redirects

+Applications will almost certainly need to specify "binding redirects" for some or all components where multiple versions of components need to be "unified" to one master version at runtime.
+This applies particularly to ``FSharp.Core`` but also to other components.
+For instance, see [examples of binding redirects for FSharp.Cpre](http://fsharp.github.io/2015/04/18/fsharp-core-notes.html#use-binding-redirects-for-applications).

 ### Unit Testing